Lemonjai/awesomewine/README.md

 # AwesomeWine

-This blog is a built on Ruby on Rails for the backend and ReactJS on the frontend.
-This is a hobby blog which would be pushed into production and served in Heroku also will use cloudinary for image storage.
+Purpose: This is a prototype for hobby site and this site is strictly a blog review website.

+Goal: To built this website entirely using ReactJS framework for frontend and Ruby on Rails for the backend

 Log Sept 6, 2017:
 - Update the Wine Index Page to show jobs